swcfischer/blog/src/articles/fomik.md

 tags: ['Frontend', 'React']
 ---

-In the world of Javascript &#151 and more precisely, React &#151 one form library has shown itself to do be straightforward and forward-thinking.
+In the world of Javascript &#151 and more precisely, React &#151 one form library has shown itself to be straightforward and forward-thinking.

 Forms have come a long way since Web 1.0.
 There is a lot of leeway when it comes to forms &#151 forms used to have a prop on the html tag of **action**, which would point to the endpoint whereby the form contents would be recieved.

 ## Nowadays, forms are much more than that.

----

 Forms have datepickers, phone numbers, dropdowns, addresses and all sorts of other fun, zaney interactive elements that require extra care from the developer.